anurupadas7/anurupadas7/README.md

-I am an enthusiastic learner 👨‍💻, artist🌈 and a strong willed individual🎯 who is pursuing her B.Tech in Computer Science Engineering.
+I am an enthusiastic learner 👨‍💻 and a strong willed individual🎯 who is pursuing her B.Tech in Computer Science Engineering.
 I like to learn, explore and test my limits.
 I'm interested in Web Development and Android App Development📊.
+What I may lack in skills, I can make up in my determination to learn.